Do Large Language Models Truly Grasp Addition? A Rule-Focused Diagnostic Using Two-Integer Arithmetic: Experiments

 \subsubsection{Explicit Rule Provision}

-As RQ1 finds that LLMs not truly grasp the addition principles, a natural follow-up question is \textbf{whether explicit rule provision can enhance their performance}.
-We tested this through several strategies: (1) providing principles definition with example problems with varying digit lengths (labeled as \texttt{Few-Shot}, \texttt{Few-Shot-2}, and \texttt{Few-Shot-3} for digits 3-4, 6-7, and 9-10 respectively).
-For comparison, we also implemented an \texttt{Explain-and-Do} approach, where models were required to explain their understanding of principles before providing answers.
-Results from these interventions are presented in \Cref{tab:rule_provision} and \Cref{fig:few_shot}.
+Building on RQ1's finding that LLMs struggle with genuine arithmetic understanding, this subsection investigates whether explicit rule provision can enhance their performance.
+We evaluated LLMs under several prompt-level interventions: few-shot prompting with definitions of addition principles and examples of varying digit lengths (denoted \texttt{Few-Shot}, \texttt{Few-Shot-2}, and \texttt{Few-Shot-3}), and an \texttt{Explain-and-Do} strategy, where models first articulate their problem-solving approach.
+Results are presented in \Cref{tab:rule_provision} and \Cref{fig:few_shot}.

-\paragraph{Knowledge Conflicts.} Our investigation into explicit rule provision revealed a fundamental limitation in how LLMs process mathematical concepts: when provided with abstract, general rules from humans, model performance consistently degraded compared to zero-shot testing, regardless of architecture or size.
-This phenomenon illuminates why LLMs struggle with compositional generalization as observed in RQ1: \textbf{they appear fundamentally oriented towards memorizing specific patterns rather than abstracting general principles}.
-When presented with human-provided rules that are abstract and generalizable (e.g., "carry the 1 when sum exceeds 9"), models struggle to operationalize these principles, instead defaulting to their pre-trained pattern-matching mechanisms.
-This preference for memorization over abstraction explains both the dramatic performance gap between numerical and symbolic tasks and the violation of basic mathematical properties like commutativity.
-Notably, the "Explain-and-Do" approach, which allows models to articulate problems in their own pattern-based terms, maintained performance closer to zero-shot baselines.
-These findings suggest that current LLM architectures are fundamentally optimized for pattern recognition rather than abstract rule learning, highlighting a critical gap between human mathematical cognition and LLM computation.
-This insight has important implications for developing future AI systems capable of true mathematical reasoning rather than sophisticated pattern matching.
+Our investigation reveals a counterintuitive finding: providing LLMs with abstract addition rules consistently degraded performance compared to zero-shot settings.
+This suggests LLMs favor memorizing token patterns over abstracting principles.
+When faced with human-articulated rules (e.g., ``carry the 1''), models struggle to operationalize them, defaulting to pre-trained pattern-matching.
+This preference explains performance disparities between numerical and symbolic tasks and observed commutativity violations.
+In contrast, the \texttt{Explain-and-Do} strategy—prompting models to first articulate their reasoning—generally maintained performance near zero-shot levels.
+These findings indicate current LLMs are predominantly optimized for pattern recognition, not abstract rule learning, highlighting a divergence from human mathematical cognition.